aporter30/CIS7CourseProject/README.md

  * FILE:    main.cpp
  * AUTHOR:  Alejandro Porter
  * CREATED: June 7, 2022, 2:41 PM
+ *
+ * PURPOSE AND DESCRIPTION:
- * PURPOSE: Course Project Part 2 - Case 1: Inland Empire Solar Sales Travel
+ * 1. Course Project Part 2 - Case 1: Inland Empire Solar Sales Travel
  *    This Program finds the possible trips the salesman can take, the two shortest paths, and the cost of those paths.
  *    This is done through the use of the branch and bound method which explores the solution space by dividing it into smaller
  *    subproblems and eliminating branches that are guaranteed to contain suboptimal solutions.
 A multitude of Discrete Structure
  *    concepts are exibited, especially through the use of the adjacency matrix and looping through each permutation to find the
  *    shortest trip(s).
+ *
+ * INSTRUCTIONS
+ * 1. Since the problem provides all of the necessary information, all you have to do is run the code.
  *
  * OBJECTIVES
  * 1. If the marketing specialist begins the trip from home in Riverside,